Fair copyright in Kenya

 Main activities and achievements

-• Co-organized a workshop, 'Promoting Access to Knowledge and the Right to Research', 26 April 2023 with the Centre for Intellectual Property and Information Technology Law (CIPIT), Program on Information Justice and Intellectual Property (PIJIP) and KLISC, in cooperation with the Kenya Copyright Board (KECOBO) The event brought together national and international copyright experts from academia, the legal, policy and regulatory fields, and key stakeholders from the research, education, library and disability communities.
-Watch video highlights here.
+• Co-organized a workshop, 'Promoting Access to Knowledge and the Right to Research', 26 April 2023 in Nairobi with the Centre for Intellectual Property and Information Technology Law (CIPIT), Program on Information Justice and Intellectual Property (PIJIP) and KLISC, in cooperation with the Kenya Copyright Board (KECOBO).
+The event brought together national and international copyright experts from academia, the legal, policy and regulatory fields, and key stakeholders from the research, education, library and disability communities.
+Read and watch highlights here.

 • Co-hosted webinars with KLISC and the Kenya Copyright Board